 Many believe marble is not suitable for kitchen worktops and that it is very difficult to look after.
-This is simply not the case.
-With a little knowledge and know-how there is no reason why your marble worktops shouldn't look fantastic for decades to come.
+This is simply not the case, like all surfaces it needs to be cared for.
+With a little knowledge and know-how there is no reason why your marble worktops will not look fantastic for decades to come.

 The key to looking after natural marble is to ensure that only suitable cleaning products are used.
 The use of acidic cleaning fluids and sprays is the biggest cause of issues with marble.
 Most high street cleaning solutions are high in acids which are capable of stripping away the sealers that protect the surface and they can, in some cases, be acidic enough to etch the surface.
 This leaves the marble surface rough and hard to maintain.
-Often the result is more of the offending spray being used to try to improve the situation resulting if further damage.
+The availability of plant-based cleaners over the past few years has helped.
 The good news is that good old fashioned soapy warm water is the best cleaning solution to use although specialist cleaning solutions can be purchased if preferred.

 For further information of how to care for natural marble worktops please follow this link